nanomsg/nng/docs/ref/api/url.md

 The {{i:`nng_url_sprintf`}} function formats the _url_ to the _buf_,
 which must have `bufsz` bytes of free space associated with it.

-This function returns the number of bytes formatted to _buf_, excludng the terminating zero byte, or if _bufsz_ is too small, then it returns the number of bytes that would have been formatted if there was sufficient space.
+This function returns the number of bytes formatted to _buf_, excluding the terminating zero byte, or if _bufsz_ is too small, then it returns the number of bytes that would have been formatted if there was sufficient space.
 The semantics are similar to the `snprintf` function from C99.